JeremyRiva/robotic_arm/README.md

 <h3>FAQ</h3>
 <p>How do I solve error “the file could not be opened, exiting”?</p>
-<p>Check the file directory and ensure all files are in place.
-Namely “SingleStrokeFont.txt” and “InputText.txt” file should be in the same folder as the main.c.</p>
+<p><em>Check the file directory and ensure all files are in place.
+Namely “SingleStrokeFont.txt” and “InputText.txt” file should be in the same folder as the main.c.</em></p>

 <p>How do I solve error “Unable to open the COM port (specified in serial.h)”?</p>
-<p>Open serial.h and select suitable COM port (given in the Arduino program).
+<p><em>Open serial.h and select suitable COM port (given in the Arduino program).
 Be aware in serial.h the COM port specified is one number smaller i.e. COM PORT 5, serial.h = 4.
-If it doesn’t work try selecting another USB port and follow the setup again.</p>
+If it doesn’t work try selecting another USB port and follow the setup again.</em></p>

 <p>How can I change the print text?</p>
-<p>The printed text is stored in the InputText.txt file.
+<p><em>The printed text is stored in the InputText.txt file.
 To edit it, open the text file and input desired text.
-Remember to save in same directory and ensure the file name has not changed.</p>
+Remember to save in same directory and ensure the file name has not changed.</em></p>

 <p>How can I change the print scale?</p>
-<p>The print scale is defined at the beginning of the program.
+<p><em>The print scale is defined at the beginning of the program.
 It can be modified by changing “#define SCALE 5.0” to a desired scale in millimetres; the current scale is set to 5mm.
-When changing it remember to write a “.0” after an integer number, i.e. 4 -> 4.0.</p>
+When changing it remember to write a “.0” after an integer number, i.e. 4 -> 4.0.</em></p>

 <h2>System Manual</h2>